California Family Rights Act & New Parent Leave Act

 California’s Pregnancy Disability Leave (PDL) Law allows eligible employees to take up to 4 months of leave for any physical or mental disability related to pregnancy or childbirth.
 Such a disability must be substantiated by a medical professional.
 Employees are eligible upon their date of hire if they work for an employer with 5 or more employees.

 PDL is itself unpaid.
 However, individuals who qualify for PDL also typically qualify for California Disability Insurance (DI) during that same period.
-PDL provides certain job protection and benefits continuation rights for the duration of their leave, while DI provides at least partial wage replacement.
+PDL provides certain job protections and benefits continuation rights for the duration of their leave, while DI provides at least partial wage replacement.

 You can find additional information on California’s PDL Law here.

-CA DFEH: Pregnancy Disability Leave Fact Sheet
+CA Civil Rights Department: Pregnancy Disability Leave Fact Sheet

 Disclaimer